hkopp12/WebGISCourse/README.md

 # WebGISCourse
 demo

-#this is my first edit
+# this is my first edit
+here is are some changes

-#here are some more changes
+# here are some more changes